Identifying Peer Influence in Therapeutic Communities Adjusting for Latent Homophily: Results

 \subsection{Second Definition of Role Model}

-In this section, we use the second definition of role models as described in the methodology (Section \ref{rolemodeleffect}).
-According to the second definition, peer group only consists of those peers who have exited the unit before resident $i's$ exit date.
-Consequently, resident $i$ observes the final graduation status of these subset of peers.
+In this section, we use the second definition of role models described in the methodology (Section \ref{rolemodeleffect}).
+According to the second definition, a peer group only consists of those peers who have exited the unit before resident $i's$ exit date.
+Consequently, resident $i$ observes the final graduation status of this subset of peers.
 We report the estimates in Table \ref{rhotableseconddef}.
-The direction of role model effect continues to be positive and large compared to their standard errors, as seen in Table \ref{rhotable}.
+The direction of the role model effect continues to be positive and large compared to their standard errors, as seen in Table \ref{rhotable}.
 However, the magnitude of the coefficients drops substantially.
 This could be because this definition makes the set of peers much smaller than the first definition.
 Nevertheless, we see a decline in the coefficient on peer graduation status when we control for homophily and adjust for the bias.
-In line with the observation in Table \ref{rhotable}, the drop is large in the female unit (> 50\%) relative to the two male units.
+In line with the observation in Table \ref{rhotable}, the drop is large in the female unit ($>$ 50\%) relative to the two male units.
+The large change in the peer influence parameter in the female unit with latent homophily adjustment and measurement error correction underscores the importance of adjusting for homophily when estimating peer influence in observational data.